 ;; nothing has changed will be skipped.

-;; The `custom-put' function, used by files generated by
+;; The `custom-add-loads' function, used by files generated by

-;; a property (which must be a list of strings) with a new list of
+;; property (a list of strings) with a new list of strings,

-;; strings, eliminating the duplicates.
-As it also adds an
+;; eliminating the duplicates.
+Additionally, it adds the symbol to

 ;; (get 'foo 'custom-loads)